johnny-godoy/poisson-fast-mc/README.md

 but we ended up also designing the subwalk solver to improve performance over the usual MC solver.

 The ``report`` directory contains a Jupyter Notebook, a poster and a slideshow which we created as coursework, and were designed to explain the algorithms and their performances.
 Note that these reports are in Spanish, as is the course.
+You may also view the Jupyter Notebook report as HTML [here](https://johnny-godoy.github.io/poisson-fast-mc/).